larryhastings/big/README.md

 `str.rsplit`, and `str.splitlines` methods.
 These string splitting methods are well-designed and often do what you want.
 But they're surprisingly narrow and opinionated.
-What if your use case doesn't map neatly to one of these functions?  `str.strip` supports two *very specific* modes of operation--unless you want to split your string in *exactly* one of those two modes, you probably can't use `str.strip` to solve your problem.
+What if your use case doesn't map neatly to one of these functions?  `str.split` supports two *very specific* modes of operation--unless you want to split your string in *exactly* one of those two modes, you probably can't use `str.split` to solve your problem.

 So what *can* you use?
 There's `re.split`, but that can be hard to use.<sup id=back_to_re_strip><a href=#re_strip_footnote>1</a></sup>